kelvinsekx/letterloading/.github/CONTRIBUTING.md

 npm start
 ```

-## If you just added some cool stuff, or just deducted some ugly stuff
+## If you just added some cool stuff, or  deducted some ugly stuff
+- check out your stuff on your browser firstly, by using

+`npm run build`

+on your terminal.
+Then try to see the resulting changes on your devserver.

-- Create a repo and add the new letterloading
+- If you've done the above, YAY!!!
+You can now create a repo and add the new letterloading
 - Tell us you made some cool stuff as clear as possible
 - We will love your contributions